 What Comes Next?

-We expect a large, incremental influx of used inventory to hit the marketplace starting in September and last into the beginning of 2021, coming from prolonged lease return delays.
+We are starting to see an incremental influx of used inventory coming to the marketplace.
+We expect this to last into the first half of 2021 and is the result of prolonged lease return delays.
 Presently it appears that most of these vehicles will never make it to auctions, as grounding dealers are keeping the inventory for retail sales.
-In addition, lenders expect a significant increase in delinquencies and repossessions over the upcoming months as the economy continues to feel the effects of high unemployment.
-With much weaker retail demand without a second federal stimulus, and a projected oversupply of used inventory, we forecast a significant drop (steeper than usual end of the year seasonality) in wholesale prices this fall, relative to the heights seen in recent months.
+In addition, lenders have re-started the process of repossessions, as the economy continues to feel the effects of high unemployment.
+With much weaker retail demand without a second federal stimulus, and a projected oversupply of used inventory, we forecast a significant drop (steeper than usual end of the year seasonality) in wholesale prices this fall and winter, relative to the heights seen over the summer.

 Longer Term View

-- Last week, the Labor Department reported that the US added 881,000 new jobless claims – an increase of 31,000 from the revised prior week’s numbers.
+- Last week, the Labor Department reported that the US added 742,000 new jobless claims – an increase of 31,000 from the revised prior week’s numbers.

-- Since March, we have seen 24 consecutive weeks of record layoffs and furloughs, indicating that businesses are still struggling to start a full recovery.
+- Since March, we have seen 35 consecutive weeks of record layoffs and furloughs, indicating that businesses are still struggling to start a full recovery.

 - In the early stages of the crisis, the US unemployment rate in April skyrocketed to 14.7%, the highest monthly rate since the Great Depression.

 - The May unemployment level decreased to 13.3% due to the success of the Federal Paycheck Protection Program (PPP) and other stimulus measures enacted in part by the Federal Reserve and Government.

 - As the country and economy continued to reopen during the early part of June, the monthly unemployment numbers eased further to 11.1% and dropped to 10.2% in July.